PeterStrick/ViVeTool-GUI/building.md

 # Building ViVeTool-GUI
 ### Build Requirements:
-- ViVeTool-GUI was created in Visual Sttudio 2022.
-Older Versions may work
+- ViVeTool GUI was created in Visual Studio 2022.
+Older Versions may not work.
 - Windows 10 Version 2004 / Windows 11

 ### The first time you open up the solution, you´ll be met with Reference Issues.